For No One: Writing and recording

-McCartney recalls writing "For No One" in the bathroom of a ski resort in the Swiss Alps while on holiday with his then girlfriend Jane Asher; "I suspect it was about another argument," he later recalled.
+McCartney recalls writing "For No One" in the bathroom of a ski resort in the Swiss Alps while on holiday with his then girlfriend Jane Asher.
+In his book The Lyrics: 1956 to the Present (2021), McCartney said that the song is "about rejection": "I'm talking about two people who've broken up, but obviously, as with any writer, it all comes from your own experience, and inevitably you're talking about yourself."
 The lyrics end enigmatically with the line "A love that should have lasted years".
 The song's working title was "Why Did It Die?"
 The composition is built on a descending scale progression in B major with a refrain that modulates to C-sharp minor.

 The song was recorded on 9, 16 and 19 May 1966.
 McCartney sang and played clavichord (rented from George Martin's AIR company), piano and bass guitar, while Ringo Starr played drums, tambourine and maracas.
 Neither John Lennon nor George Harrison contributed to the recording.

 The French horn solo was by Alan Civil, a British horn player described by recording engineer Geoff Emerick as the "best horn player in London".
 During the session, McCartney pushed Civil to play a note that was beyond the usual range of the instrument.
 According to Emerick, the result was the "performance of his life".
 Civil said that the song was "recorded in rather bad musical style, in that it was 'in the cracks' [not in concert pitch], neither B-flat nor B-major.
 This posed a certain difficulty in tuning my instrument."
 Civil is one of the few session musicians to receive credit on a Beatles album.